cjstreet/Pewlett-Hackard-Analysis/README.md

 #### Insight

-Provide high-level responses to the following questions, How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+Over 72,458 employees will be retiring over the next three years.
+These employees span seven titles and various departments.
+There are more than enough retirement-ready employees to mentor the next generation at PH.
+However, there only 1,549 eligible for the mentorship.
+This issue requires attention.
+PH will need to hire and train a lot more employees over the next few years.

 #### Recommendations

+Further recommendations are to examine the numbers of retirees from each department so managers can start hiring and training.
+Also, re-examine the eligiblity requirements for the mentorship program.
+PH needs more employees in the mentorship program to eventually take the place of the retirees.

-It would be really helpful to be provided a schema and data dictionaries with the additional tables.
+It would be really helpful to be provided data dictionaries with the tables.
 This would help provide a better picture as to what is the relationship between the tables and the varies "to_dates".
 For example, are the `to_dates` from the titles table the same as the 'to_dates in the salaries and dept_emp tables? provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."